 You’ll find us:

-• Relaxing our bodies and minds during Spring Yoga at the Audain Art Museum.
-Visit the Audain on May 4 and 18 at 9:30 AM for one hour of gentle Hatha yoga.
-Suitable for all levels, these yoga classes continue every other Thursday throughout spring and also include access to the galleries.
+- Relaxing our bodies and minds during Spring Yoga at the Audain Art Museum.
+Visit the Audain every Thursday in May at 9:30 AM for one hour of gentle Hatha yoga.
+Suitable for all levels, these yoga classes continue every other Thursday throughout spring and also include access to the galleries, including the brand new exhibit Otherwise Disregarded – Capture Photography Festival, on until September 9!

 More ways to get outside.